Director of the Office of Civil Rights (HHS)Appointed: March 2017

-As head of the Office of Civil Rights (OCR), Roger Severino is in charge of enforcing laws that prohibit discrimination in federal health care programs.
-But instead of focusing on ensuring equal access, he’s using his office to argue that religious and personal objections can be used to deny access to basic health care.
+As head of the Office of Civil Rights (OCR), Roger Severino was in charge of enforcing laws that prohibit discrimination in federal health care programs.
+But instead of focusing on ensuring equal access, he used his office to argue that religious and personal objections can be used to deny access to basic health care.
 And in January 2018, Severino announced a whole new federal division designed to promote discrimination.

 “I could not think of a more dangerous person to head up the Office of Civil Rights at HHS.”

 Office for Civil Rights at the U.S. Department of Health and Services (HHS)

 The HHS Office for Civil Rights enforces the laws that ensure equality for all citizens.
 It also investigates attacks on civil rights, including violations of religious freedom and patient privacy.